reconnaissanceblindchess/reconchess/docs/source/bot_play.rst

 Bot vs Bot
 ----------

-Playing two bots against each other is as easy as playing against your bot, using the built in script :code:`reconchess-bot-match`.
+Playing two bots against each other is as easy as playing against your bot, using the built in script :code:`rc-bot-match`.
-Similar to :code:`reconchess-play`, :code:`reconchess-bot-match` gets added to your path so you can execute it from the command line.
+Similar to :code:`rc-play`, :code:`rc-bot-match` gets added to your path so you can execute it from the command line.
 It takes two bots and plays them against each other using a :class:`LocalGame`:

 .. code-block:: bash

-    reconchess-bot-match --help
+    rc-bot-match --help
-    reconchess-bot-match <white bot> <black bot>
+    rc-bot-match <white bot> <black bot>
-    reconchess-bot-match reconchess.baselines.random src/my_awesome_bot.py
+    rc-bot-match reconchess.baselines.random src/my_awesome_bot.py
-    reconchess-bot-match reconchess.baselines.random reconchess.baselines.random
+    rc-bot-match reconchess.baselines.random reconchess.baselines.random
-    reconchess-bot-match src/my_okay_bot.py src/my_awesome_bot.py
+    rc-bot-match src/my_okay_bot.py src/my_awesome_bot.py

 Use the :code:`--help` flag for more information about the arguments.